JNRowe/vim-configs/background.rst

 I’m starting to believe it may be the future of vim_ though, and that bothers me a little.
 Many of the additions over stock vim_ are not my cup of tea, and a few of the removals are breakages in my eyes.
+Note that I’m *not* complaining about the actual project, they’re free to do *whatever* they want.

 As I stated above, I am fickle and I’ll change my mind in a heartbeat if it eventually brings some changes that are useful to me.
 Right now I’ll just thank